 - High (Value 3)

 In your form, add a Select field, and click to edit it.
-You need to include manually the same amount of options as the custom field in WPHelpDesk, making sure that their values match to the ones of the custom field.
-As with every other field, their labels could be different.
+You need to include manually the same amount of options as the custom field in WPHelpDesk, making sure that their values match the ones of the custom field.
+As with every other field, their labels can be different.

 So, for example, if the user selects the third option (Extremely Urgent) which has the value of 3, in the ticket, the Urgency custom field will display the option “High” as selected, which also has the value of 3.